Quelles sont les principales différences entre les figurines et les prototypes?

 Type de matériauFigurinesPrototypes

-Special CasesHigh-end figurines may use metal (for accents like swords) ou bois (for display bases).Industrial prototypes may use corrosion-resistant stainless steel or high-temperature PC plastic.
+Special CasesHigh-end figurines may use metal (for accents like swords) ou du bois (for display bases).Industrial prototypes may use corrosion-resistant stainless steel or high-temperature PC plastic.

-Question clé: Why not use the same materials?
+Key Question: Why not use the same materials?

 A figurine made of resin looks great but would melt if used as a lamp prototype’s housing (resin has low heat resistance).
 A prototype made of aluminum alloy is durable for testing but too expensive to use for mass-produced figurines.

-4. Coût, Taille de lot & Audience
+4. Coût, Batch Size & Audience

 These factors further separate the two: figurines target consumers at scale, while prototypes serve businesses and designers.